jrblevin/markdown-mode/README.md

     behavior regarding list items, footnotes, and reference definitions, improved killing of footnotes, and numerous other tests and bug fixes.
-  * Antonis Kanouras for strike through support.
+  * Antonis Kanouras for strikethrough support.
   * Tim Visher for multiple CSS files and other general improvements.
   * Matt McClure for a patch to prevent